 Stevia May Help Treat Breast Cancer

 Stevioside also has strong inhibitory effects on MCF-7 breast cancer cells.
-It generates reactive oxygen species within MCF-7 cells which promotes cell signaling and homeostasis.
+It generates reactive oxygen species within MCF-7 cells, which promote cell transmission and balance.

-Free radicals are also generated by the treatment of stevioside which can accelerate cell death by damaging cellular components such as DNA, proteins, and lipid membrane (R).
+Free radicals are also generated by the treatment of stevioside, which accelerate cell death by damaging cellular components such as DNA, proteins, and fat membrane (R).

-5) Stevia Can be Used to Treat Acute Lung Injuries
+5) Stevia May Be Used to Treat Acute Lung Injuries

-Treatments with stevioside can be utilized as therapy for acute lung injury.
+Treatments with stevioside may be utilized as therapy for acute lung injury.

 Stevioside can lessen the lung damage caused by lipopolysaccharides by decreasing the wet-to-dry ratio in the lungs, pro-inflammatory cytokine production, and inflammatory cell migration into the lungs.

-Acute lung injury can be linked to inflated expressions of iNOS (inducible nitric oxide synthase).
-Stevioside reduces the presence of nitrate and nitrite and also inhibits the expression of iNOS in the lungs.
+Acute lung injury is linked to inflated productions of iNOS (inducible nitric oxide synthase).
+Stevioside reduces the presence of nitrate and nitrite and also inhibits the production of iNOS in the lungs.

 Stevioside also has protective anti-inflammatory effects by decreasing the production of proteins (cytokines) (R).